Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

-This is a lesser problem for brainfuck instructions with bigger implementations, like the `>` there, who has a very involved wrapping calculation (could be greatly improved by the memory length being a power of 2), but the overhead is still very significant.
+This is a lesser problem for brainfuck instructions with bigger implementations, like the `>` there, who has a very involved wrapping calculation (could be greatly improved by the memory length being a power of 2), but the overhead is still very significant, almost 2x.

-But we could lay the implementation of each instruction one after another, eliminating all these extra instructions, including the jump table branching, for a massive speedup.
+This roughly means that if we could eliminate this overhead, we can have something between 2x and 13x of performance increase!

 And to achieve this we will implement a JIT compiler.